eleanorbeavan/euc_rates/README.md

 # euc_rates

-### This repository contains all the necessary information for reproducing the results of "Faster rates of evolution in taller eucalypts with larger genomes".
+### This repository contains all the necessary information for reproducing the results of Beavan et al. (2018).

 This paper looked at four correlates of molecular rate variation in eucalypts: specific leaf area (SLA), height, seed mass and genome size.